Andrew McCutchen Player Props: Pirates vs. Braves

-On Tuesday, Andrew McCutchen (.265 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates play the Atlanta Braves, whose starting pitcher will be Yonny Chirinos.
-First pitch is at 7:05 PM ET.
+Andrew McCutchen -- with a slugging percentage of .235 in his past 10 games (including zero home runs) -- will be in action for the Pittsburgh Pirates against the Atlanta Braves, with Max Fried on the mound, on August 9 at 7:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Braves.
+He had a hitless performance in his previous game (0-for-3) against the Braves.

 Andrew McCutchen Game Info & Props vs. the Braves